nnsW3/madara/madara-test-runner/README.md

 ## Parallel instances

-Note that cargo might run tests in parallel meaning that there can be multiple running Madara instance at a single point of time.
+Note that cargo might run tests in parallel meaning that there can be multiple running Madara instance at a single point in time.
 In order to avoid concurrent access to e.g. config files you can override Madara base path and use unique temporary directories for each instance.